-- 1. All students must satisfactorily complete all the requirements as per the terms set forth by the Athletic Training Department. - 2.
+- 1. All students must satisfactorily complete all requirements of the Athletic Training Department. - 2.
 All students must complete a minimum of 800 clinical education experience hours. - 3.
 All students must have a cumulative grade point average (GPA) of 2.75. - 4.
 All students must earn a letter grade of C or better in all Athletic Training Program courses.